appnext/native_ads_examples/README.md

 ## Join us now! ##
 Use the Native Ads SDK and start generating revenue.
 Join now!

 For more SDK & Integration information & Support, please refer to [http://www.appnext.com](http://www.appnext.com)  or contact the Appnext support team at Support@appnext.com

+##Legal
+Using the example code in the repository is subject to Appnext terms of use and privacy policy ([link](http://www.appnext.com/policy.html))